 7. Lychees

-They are popular tropical fruits that have a sweet flavor.
+They are popular tropical fruits that have a sweet flavour.
 It was first cultivated in China but is now available everywhere.
-They make excellent additions to shakes , smoothies and fruit salads.
+They make excellent additions to shakes, smoothies and fruit salads.
 You can also add them to your jellies, ice creams and cocktails.

 Vitamin C Content: